usdaud/algotradinglib.github.io/en/pedia/d/debiasing_techniques.md

 Robust loss functions like Huber loss and quantile loss are designed to be less sensitive to outliers.
 Using these loss functions can mitigate the impact of extreme values that may distort the model's performance.

 ### 14. Regularized Logistic Regression
-Regularized logistic regression extends traditional logistic regression by including regularization terms to prevent overfitting.
+Regularized [logistic regression](../l/logistic_regression_in_trading.md) extends traditional [logistic regression](../l/logistic_regression_in_trading.md) by including regularization terms to prevent overfitting.
 Techniques like L1 (Lasso) and L2 (Ridge) regularization are commonly used.

 ### 15. Feature Selection and Dimensionality Reduction
-Techniques such as Principal Component Analysis (PCA), Independent Component Analysis (ICA), and t-Distributed Stochastic Neighbor Embedding (t-SNE) help reduce the number of features, thereby mitigating overfitting and enhancing model interpretability.
+Techniques such as [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA), Independent Component Analysis (ICA), and t-Distributed Stochastic Neighbor Embedding (t-SNE) help reduce the number of features, thereby mitigating overfitting and enhancing model interpretability.

 ### 16. Robust Statistical Tests
 Robust statistical tests like the Mann-Whitney U test and the Wilcoxon signed-rank test are less influenced by non-normality and outliers.
 These tests provide more reliable performance evaluations in the presence of noise and skewed distributions.